• Skip to primary navigation

 How to Cook A Standing Prime Rib Roast (with bones)

-I followed a recipe I found in my Creme de Colorado Cookbook for Fall River Bone In Prime Rib Roast with Hunter’s Horseradish Sauce.
+I followed a recipe I found in the Denver Junior League Creme de Colorado Cookbook for Fall River Bone In Prime Rib Roast with Hunter’s Horseradish Sauce.
 An outstanding and easy recipe for Prime Rib in the oven.

 Following this prime rib recipe will work for either a 4 – 7 bone standing rib roast.

 I couldn’t believe my eyes with the first cut.
 The knife slid through the wonderful crust on the outside to reveal a perfectly rare prime rib roast.
-I have to admit, I was pretty darn tickled with myself.
+I have to admit, It was a very rewarding kitchen moment.

 The marinade was a heavenly combination of flavors.
 I’d use this when cooking other cuts of meats.
 And the homemade horseradish sauce was a very special treat for a very special meal.